+2023 2022

-USD'000 2021 USD'000 (Unaudited) 2,584 4,993
+USD'000 USD'000

+Cash in bank 1,205 2,584

 Bank balances are primarily cash at banks.
-The Company places its cash in bank with an external financial institution of high credit quality.
+The Company places its cash in bank with 2 external financial institution of high credit quality.
 Given that the credit ratings of this external financial institution are investment grade and these balances are on demand, the expected credit loss for cash and cash equivalents is not expected to be material.